j-r-dial/Outages-Project/README.md

 The null and alternative hypotheses are helpful towards answering our intial question from above, do coastal states experience longer power outages than inland states, because it tests for if there exists a relationship between location of a state on the duration of the outage experienced.
 The alpha of 0.05 was choosen because we wanted the conclusion of our permutation test to indicate statisitically significant results to reduce the chance of false positives (falsely rejecting the null).
 Difference in means was a good choice towards answering our question because we could simulate and compare the mean outage duration for the two groups (coastal and inland) to be able to make a conclusion about if one group experiences longer outages not by random chance.

 ## Framing a Prediction Problem
 Our prediction problem was a regression problem predicting the response variable **OUTAGE.DURATION**.
-We chose this response variable because we thought we could build a model that would be able to closely predict duration of outages because we thought it would be related to other features of the Outages dataset.
+We chose this response variable because we thought we could build a model that would be able to closely predict duration of outages because we thought it would be related to other features of the outages dataset.
+We also believe that it is one of the most important features in our dataset.

 The metric we are using to evaluate the quality of our model is Root Mean Squared Error (RMSE).
-We choose this metric because it quantifies the closeness of our predictions to the actual values in the OUTAGE.DURATION column.
+We choose this metric because it:
+1) quantifies the closeness of our predictions to the actual values in the OUTAGE.DURATION column

-At time of prediction, we would know the cause of the outage, the region in which it occurred, and the weather.
-Therefore, we will train our model by first using the features: CAUSE.CATEGORY, NERC.REGION, CLIMATE.REGION, and ANOMALY.LEVEL.
+2) measures how far (on average) our predicted durations are from the true durations
+3) penalizes large errors more heavily, which is important because some outages last extremely long
+4) is standard for regression tasks involving continuous outcomes

+At time of prediction, we can confidently assume we would know
+1) CAUSE.CATEGORY — the general cause
+2) NERC.REGION - the regional electrical reliability authority
+3) CLIMATE.REGION — the regional climate classification
+4) ANOMALY.LEVEL — a numerical measure of temperature anomaly at the time of the outage

 ## Baseline Model
 Our baseline model predicts outage duration trained using the quantitative feature: ANOMALY.LEVEL, as well as the three categorical features: CAUSE.CATEGORY, NERC.REGION, and CLIMATE.REGION.
 We encoded the categorical columns using OneHotEncoder.
 Additionally, we standarized the numerical column using StandardScaler.